Dusttoo/wumbo/docs/INFRASTRUCTURE.md

-# Family Budget App - Infrastructure Architecture
+# Wumbo App - Infrastructure Architecture

-This document outlines the CDK infrastructure structure, following the proven patterns from cipher-dnd-bot but tailored for the family budget application.
+This document outlines the CDK infrastructure structure, following the proven patterns from cipher-dnd-bot but tailored for the Wumbo application.

 ## Infrastructure Overview